Fermi surface: Experimental determination

 Electronic Fermi surfaces have been measured through observation of the oscillation of transport properties in magnetic fields $H$, for example the de Haas–van Alphen effect (dHvA) and the Shubnikov–de Haas effect (SdH).
 The former is an oscillation in magnetic susceptibility and the latter in resistivity.
 The oscillations are periodic versus $1/H$ and occur because of the quantization of energy levels in the plane perpendicular to a magnetic field, a phenomenon first predicted by Lev Landau.
 The new states are called Landau levels and are separated by an energy $\hbar \omega_{\rm c}$ where $\omega_{\rm c} = eH/m^*c$ is called the cyclotron frequency, $e$ is the electronic charge, $m^*$ is the electron effective mass and $c$ is the speed of light.
 In a famous result, Lars Onsager proved that the period of oscillation $\Delta H$ is related to the cross-section of the Fermi surface (typically given in Å−2) perpendicular to the magnetic field direction $A_{\perp}$ by the equation$A_{\perp} = \frac{2 \pi e \Delta H}{\hbar c}$.
 Thus the determination of the periods of oscillation for various applied field directions allows mapping of the Fermi surface.
 Observation of the dHvA and SdH oscillations requires magnetic fields large enough that the circumference of the cyclotron orbit is smaller than a mean free path.
 Therefore, dHvA and SdH experiments are usually performed at high-field facilities like the High Field Magnet Laboratory in Netherlands, Grenoble High Magnetic Field Laboratory in France, the Tsukuba Magnet Laboratory in Japan or the National High Magnetic Field Laboratory in the United States.

 The most direct experimental technique to resolve the electronic structure of crystals in the momentum-energy space (see reciprocal lattice), and, consequently, the Fermi surface, is the angle-resolved photoemission spectroscopy (ARPES).
-An example of the Fermi surface of superconducting cuprates measured by ARPES is shown in the figure 3.
+An example of the Fermi surface of superconducting cuprates measured by ARPES is shown in Figure 3.

+Measurement using ACAR

 With positron annihilation it is also possible to determine the Fermi surface as the annihilation process conserves the momentum of the initial particle.
 Since a positron in a solid will thermalize prior to annihilation, the annihilation radiation carries the information about the electron momentum.
-The corresponding experimental technique is called angular correlation of electron positron annihilation radiation (ACAR) as it measures the angular deviation from 180 degree of both annihilation quanta.
+The corresponding experimental technique is called Angular Correlation of electron-positron Annihilation Radiation (ACAR) as it measures the angular deviation from 180 degree of both annihilation quanta.
 In this way it is possible to probe the electron momentum density of a solid and determine the Fermi surface.
 Furthermore, using spin polarized positrons, the momentum distribution for the two spin states in magnetized materials can be obtained.

 ACAR has many advantages and disadvantages compared to other experimental techniques: It does not rely on UHV conditions, cryogenic temperatures, high magnetic fields or fully ordered alloys.
 However, ACAR needs samples with a low vacancy concentration as they act as effective traps for positrons.
 In this way, the first determination of a smeared Fermi surface in a 30% alloy was obtained in 1978.